 The course offers a unique experience in itself by making a rich and imaginative contribution to your studies, but it is an essential requirement for those wishing to pursue the subject into the Sixth Form and beyond.
-Artists have a vast number of options and the number of courses on offer is phenomenal reflecting the growth of an image conscious world - it is imperative that we have intelligent and talented people leading the way.
-For example, Architecture or Product Design provides a genuinely interesting blend of the creative, visual, and mathematical, to help shape the way we live; Art is the preferred way of evidencing creative thinking in applicant portfolios for most of those subjects.
+Artists work in a vast number of fields and the number of courses on offer is phenomenal, reflecting the growth of an image conscious world - it is imperative that we have intelligent and talented people leading the way.
+For example, Architecture or Product Design provide a genuinely interesting blend of the creative, visual, and mathematical, to help shape the way we live; Art is the preferred way of evidencing creative thinking in applicant portfolios for most of those subjects.

-GCSE Art & Design is a hugely rewarding subject, the sense of engagement and wonder that boys enjoy from making Art is the antidote to the time and effort required to secure a top grade.
-The best advice is this: to study Art at GCSE level you must really enjoy it.
+GCSE Art & Design is a hugely rewarding subject, the sense of engagement and wonder that boys enjoy from making Art balances the time and effort required to secure a top grade.
 If you have any further queries, do speak to me or to your teacher - we will be happy to show you some examples of GCSE work.

-I Lumsden Head of Art ilumsden@mtsn.org.uk
+S N Leech Acting Head of Art & Design sleech@mtsn.org.uk